 - What strategies were driving their success?

-Next, take that historical data, apply it to your current situation, and ask yourself:
+Next, take that data, apply it to your current situation, and ask yourself:

 - Do you have at least as much (if not more) sales resources now compared to then?

-- Do you want your reps to focus on bringing in revenue from existing clients or new leads?
+- Do you want your reps to generate revenue from existing clients or new leads?